If you have been selected for jury service you will receive a summons approximately fourteen days before you are required to attend.

 The summons is sent to you in the post and requires you to attend the court on a certain date and at a certain time.

-If there are health or family problems you can defer your jury service to a later date if you have a good reason such as:
+If there are health or family problems you may be able to defer your jury service to a later date if you have a good reason such as:

 If the doctor is of the opinion that you are permanently unfit for jury service, the certificate should state so.